Buy-to-Let mortgage guide

 Mortgages are also available to limited companies created specifically for property rentals.
 However, it’s important to understand them and seek advice from a qualified professional.

-This is an age-old question and there are various options that you can think about.
+This is an age-old question and there are various options that you can think about

-3. Getting the right mortgage advice is just as important when looking to maximise your rental profits.
-An experienced mortgage broker can help you access the most suitable mortgage rates for your needs.
-Remember, the cheapest rate isn’t always the best.
-You must always consider the lender’s arrangement fees and other associated costs.
+- Getting the right mortgage advice is just as important when looking to maximise your rental profits.
+An experienced mortgage broker can help you access the most suitable mortgage rates for your needs as well as compare the small print.

-4. Choosing an interest-only mortgage over a repayment mortgage is another way to boost your rental profits.
-While a repayment mortgage will reduce your balance over the course of the mortgage, it does eat into the profit you make.
-An interest-only mortgage means you will only pay the interest element of your mortgage.
+- Choosing an interest-only mortgage over a repayment mortgage is another way to boost your rental profits.
+While a repayment mortgage will reduce your balance over the course of the mortgage, it does eat into the profit you make on a month-to-month basis.
+An interest-only mortgage on the other hand means you will only pay the interest element of your mortgage payment every month to the lender.

-There are pros and cons to both types of mortgages hence why it is important to get the correct professional advice.
+There are pros and cons to both types of mortgages, hence why it is important to get the correct professional advice.

 The choice between a fixed rate and a tracker rate mortgage depends on how risk averse the landlord is.
 A fixed rate offers stability but may have a slightly higher interest rate, while a tracker rate may be cheaper but carries the risk of rising with the Bank of England base rate.